david-rodj/Data-structures-project/README.md

 The system calculates bounding boxes by identifying extreme points (pmin and pmax) that define a parallelepiped completely containing the object.

 ### Closest Vertex Search
-Uses Euclidean distance to identify vertices closest to specific points in 3D space.
+Uses Euclidean distance and Floyd-Warshall search to identify vertices closest to specific points in 3D space.

 ### Shortest Paths
 Implements graph algorithms to find shortest paths between vertices, considering edges as connections with weights based on Euclidean distance.